-&lt;sup>4 Let me know at rbirong@gmail.com if you would like to see or hear some of his excellent work!
+4 Let me know at rbirong@gmail.com if you would like to see or hear some of his excellent work!
 I'll pass your request on to him.

-During my years in Hawaii I had the good fortune to meet many talented players.
-And, on one quiet Sunday evening I found myself sitting on the floor of a small kitchenette (another abode which I had at one time rented, in this case just off Waikiki Beach on Ohua Street) with two young women of Polynesian descent who occasionally performed at some of the beach bars.
+In addition to meeting many talented players at the Next Door, I also often encountered others outside of that small group.
+On one quiet Sunday evening in particular I found myself sitting on the floor of a small kitchenette (another abode which I had at one time rented, in this case just off Waikiki Beach on Ohua Street) with two young women of Polynesian descent who occasionally performed at some of the beach bars.
 I have long forgotten her name, but one of these two ladies, olive-skinned, chubby and bubbling with personality, was playing a Martin D-35.
 At the time, there was only one higher model of Martin-the D-45-which is essentially a very dressed-up dreadnaught with gold trim, abalone inlay, gold plated tuners and such.
 Well, she saw me ogling her instrument (the guitar) and, so let me play it for a bit.
-It was beautifully crafted: solid spruce top, white binding on the body and ebony fingerboard and, of course, that unique triple split back of Brazilian rosewood.
+It was beautifully crafted: solid spruce top, white binding on the body and ebony fingerboard and, of course, that unique triple split back of Brazilian rosewood5.
 As I began to play, I could feel the instrument vibrating against my chest.
 I was smitten.